Programs & Degrees

 Generous funding is available in the form of teaching/research assistantships and scholarships based on academic excellence.
 We encourage students to apply for awards such as: the Ontario Graduate Scholarship (OGS), and Natural Sciences and Engineering Research Council (NSERC) Scholarships.
 Applicants who apply after March 1 may still be considered for funding, only if available.
 For additional information on scholarships visit the graduate student's financial assistance website.

-Dr. Audrey Girouard, Associate Director for Graduate Studies.
+Dr. KC Collins, Associate Director for Graduate Studies.